 - getting signatures for the receipt and issue of goods

 - CCTV system to cover entrances and exits

 High security risk businesses

 If your business handles a lot of cash or expensive goods, it makes sense to use a properly fitted protective screen to protect staff (eg at a cash register), closed-circuit television (CCTV) and secure storage such as a safe.
-See business security: money.
+See business security: cash.

 If your business is at risk, or is in a high-risk area, it might also be appropriate and cost-effective to employ security guards.

 Customers and business security

 All customers should be asked to remove motorcycle helmets and scarves that cover a face before they enter your business premises.
 A height mark at the door can be used by staff to accurately gauge the height of a criminal if a report of crime needs to be made to police.
 If the height mark is highly visible this can also act as a deterrent for potential criminals that target your shop.

 If you employ staff who work alone, you can help to reduce risks to them by using: